zi-hui/tp/docs/UserGuide.md

 ## 3. Features

 Command Format:
 - Words that are enclosed by angle brackets are the parameters to be supplied by the user.
 E.g. `deleterecipe /n <recipe_name>`
+From this example, `recipe_name` will be inputted by the user.
 - Items in angle brackets with the word “optional:'' are optional.
 E.g. `deleteingredient /n <ingredient_name>:<optional:quantity>` can be used as `deleteingredient /n apple or deleteingredient /n name /q 2`

 ### 3.1.
 General Commands